Koper: Demographics

-Italian was once the main language in the town, spoken by 92% of the population in 1900, but this number decreased sharply after Slovenian Istria was incorporated into Yugoslavia in 1954 and many ethnic Italians left the town.
-Today, Italian is mainly used as a second language by the Slovene-speaking majority.
+In the past, Italian was the most common language spoken in the town, but its presence decreased sharply after Slovenian Istria was incorporated into Yugoslavia in 1954, with most of the ethnic Italians leaving the town.

+Today, Koper is officially bilingual, with both Slovene and Italian as its official languages, with Italian being mainly used as a secondary language by the Slovene-speaking majority.
 Slovene dominates with virtually all citizens speaking it, followed by pockets of speakers of Italian and Croatian.

+Culture

+Festival

+The Jazz Etno Funky Festival (often referred to as JEFF) is held annually in July and August in Koper, in the gardens of the Regional Museum of Koper.
+It is one of the most popular music festivals in Slovenian Istria.
+The event was founded in 2003 and today features artists of a wide array of music genres including jazz, funk, world, folk and other styles.
+It is organised by activists of the SAK - Students' Association of Koper.

+Some of the most notable artists who have taken part in JEFF since its inception include: Vasko Atanasovski, Gwen Hughes, Perpetuum Jazzile, Kelvis Ochoa, Terra Folk produkcija, Kisha, Bratko Bibič, New Swing Quartet, Fake orchestra, Olivija, Dazhbog ensemble, Caña Flamenca, Ansasa Trio, Aritmija, Aljoša Jerič, Ratko Dautovski, Vocalissimo, Greentown Jazz Band, Areia, Erik Marenče, Ethnodelia, Die Resonanz, Kaneo, Sedef, Nino Mureškič, Jure Tori, Ewald Oberleitner, K3, Mahnimal, Adrabesa Quartet and many others.

 Sports

-The main association football club is FC Koper, who currently play in the Slovenian PrvaLiga - having won it once during its existence.
+The main association football club is FC Koper, who currently play in the Slovenian PrvaLiga, the top flight of Slovenian football, having won it once.

-Port
+Transport

 First established during the Roman Empire, the Port of Koper has played an important role in the development of the area.
 It is among the largest in the region and is one of the most important transit routes for goods heading from Asia to central Europe.
-In contrast with other European ports, which are managed by port authorities, the activities of the Port of Koper comprise the management of the free zone area, the management of the port area, and the role of terminal operator.
+In contrast to other European ports, which are managed by port authorities, the activities of the Port of Koper comprise the management of the free zone area, the management of the port area, and the role of the terminal operator.

+The city does not have its own airport; the closest one is Trieste Airport, which is located 65 km north of Koper.